-A good dividend yield is neither high nor low.
+The fact is that a good dividend yield is neither high nor low.
+If you’re a dividend investor you should look for a stock that has an average dividend yield – not high and not too low either.
 Research shows the lowest and highest quintiles of dividend-paying stocks underperform those in the 2-4 quintiles.

 In fact, experts generally suggest a yield that isn’t too high or too low is the best: